williamyeny/mactrack/README.md

 [You can view the full backend server code here](https://github.com/williamyeny/mactrack/blob/master/index.js).

 For the front end, I use EJS as the templating engine and grab data from the backend using a simple API.
 It visually updates the frontend by deleting the current list and creating a new one with data retrieved from the API.
+The design/aesthetic of the actual webpage will be discussed in the Design/Form section.
 [You can view the full frontend code here](https://github.com/williamyeny/mactrack/blob/master/public/js/macList.js)

 In order to create the visualization, I used p5.js as the drawing library.